 “Being able to provide a job to our residents is one of the most important things our County can offer.
 Having a job means sustainability, a steady income, and security,” said Supervisor Solis.
 “Our County is filled with talented individuals who can become a great asset to our many departments.
 We provide, not only living wage jobs, but we also provide lifelong careers.”

-The pilot program’s goals is to help individuals facing barriers to employment enter careers in the public sector.
+The pilot program’s goals are to help individuals facing barriers to employment enter careers in the public sector.
 An evaluation of the program and its participants will be done at the culmination of the two-year pilot project.
-These goals which are not mutually exclusive include: (1) the majority of participants must be from groups facing barriers to employment as served by the region’s workforce development system, (2) at least 30% must be students or graduates of local community colleges residing in low-income areas of the County, (3) at least 25% must be current or former foster youth, and (4) at least 20% must be served by the County’s Department of Social Services GAIN/GROW programs
+These goals which are not mutually exclusive include: (1) the majority of participants must be from groups facing barriers to employment as served by the region’s workforce development system, (2) at least 30% must be students or graduates of local community colleges residing in low-income areas of the County, (3) at least 25% must be current or former foster youth, and (4) at least 20% must be served by the County’s Department of Social Services GAIN/GROW programs.